anijs/anijs.wiki.repository/Selecting html elements.md

 ##### parent #####

-_Returns element's parent, this function takes one parameter at most_
+_Returns an element's parent.
+This function takes one parameter at most.
+As parameter you can use a CSS Selector or the word [[target | Refer-to-the-current-element]]._

 <u>Examples:</u>